JoaoMartins-callmeJohn/viewer-sync-sample/README.md

 let targetViewerPoint = originViewerPoint.clone().sub(originBaseOrigin).applyMatrix4(rotationMatrix).applyMatrix4(scaleMatrix).add(targetBaseOrigin);
 ```
 With all of that together, we can sync the two scenes like a charm.
+Every time the camera changes, we apply the full transformation for camera target and camera position.
+For the camera up vector we only need to apply the rotation transformation.

 ![synced viewers]()